tanushgolwala/git-checkout/README.md

-Smart Shopping Cart (GoKarts)
+# Smart Shopping Cart (GoKarts)

 The Smart Shopping Cart uses an ESP32-CAM for live video streaming, image capture, and object detection.
 The system integrates with a React Native mobile application for cart monitoring, shopping list management, and product classification.

-Features
+## Features
-Hardware
+### Hardware

     ESP32-CAM Integration:

-        Streams live video from the cart’s camera.
+        1. Streams live video from the cart’s camera.

-        Connects to WiFi for communication with the mobile app.
+        2. Connects to WiFi for communication with the mobile app.

     LED Flash:

-        Activates during image capture for confirmation
+        1. Activates during image capture for confirmation

-Mobile Application
+### Mobile Application

     React Native Interface:

-        Displays live video from the cart.
+        1. Displays live video from the cart.

-        Detects and classifies objects.
+        2. Detects and classifies objects.

-        Creates and manages shopping lists.
+        3. Creates and manages shopping lists.

-        Previews items in the cart.
+        4. Previews items in the cart.

-Usage
+## Usage

-    Start the ESP32-CAM server and confirm the stream is accessible.
+    1. Start the ESP32-CAM server and confirm the stream is accessible.

-    Launch the React Native app.
+    2. Launch the React Native app.

-    Navigate through the app:
+    3. Navigate through the app:

+        a.
 View the live stream.

+        b.
 Detect and classify objects.

+        c.
 Manage the shopping list.

+        d.
 Review the cart items.